 3rd Annual Meeting of SSED held in conjunction 11th International Symposium on Solubility Phenomena at Aveiro, Portugal

 24-25 July 2004 [full text, pdf file – 498KB]

 2nd Annual Meeting of SSED held in conjunction with the 42nd IUPAC General Assembly at Ottawa, Canada

 11-12 August 2003 [full text, pdf file – 73KB]

 1st Annual Meeting of SSED held in conjunction with the 10th ISSP, Varna, Bulgaria

 July 2002 [full text, pdf file – 378KB]

-Minutes of Commission V.8 Meeting, Brisbane, Australia July 2001 [full text, pdf file – 154KB] (Prior to a reorganization of IUPAC in 2001 the Commission on Solubility Data (V.8) preceded the SSED.)
+Minutes of Commission V.8 Meeting, during the 41st IUPAC General Assembly at Brisbane, Australia July 2001 [full text, pdf file – 143KB] (Prior to a reorganization of IUPAC in 2001 the Commission on Solubility Data (V.8) preceded the SSED.)

 Minutes of Commission V.8 Meeting, held in conjunction with the 9th ISSP, Hammamet, Tunisia July 2000 [full text, pdf file – 1MB]

 Minutes of Commission V.8 Meeting, during the 40th IUPAC General Assembly at Berlin, Germany August 1999 [full text, pdf file – 971KB]